NeonPixels/blasphemous.iter-tormenti/README.md

 ## Installation

+Mod Installer:
+- The mod can be installed via the [Blasphemous Modding Installer](https://github.com/BrandenEK/Blasphemous.Modding.Installer)

-Manual installation
+Manual installation:
-1. Download the latest release of the [Modding API](https://github.com/BrandenEK/Blasphemous-Modding-API/releases)
+1. Download the required release of the [Modding API](https://github.com/BrandenEK/Blasphemous-Modding-API/releases)
-2. Follow the instructions there on how to install the API
+2. Follow the instructions there on how to install the API, take note of the location of the `Modding` folder
+3. Download the required release of the [Penitence Framework](https://github.com/BrandenEK/Blasphemous.Framework.Penitence/releases)
+4. Extract the contents of the `PenitenceFramework.zip` file into the `Modding` folder
-3. Download the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.iter-tormenti/releases) page
+5. Download the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.iter-tormenti/releases) page
-4. Extract the contents of the `IterTormenti.zip` file into the `Modding` folder
+6. Extract the contents of the `IterTormenti.zip` file into the `Modding` folder

 ---